AliDev110/AI-Powered-Contract-Auditing-System/README.md

 # AI-Powered-Contract-Auditing-System
 This is an ongoing project and the requirements are listed below.
 Updates will be made to this document as the project progresses.

-[✅: Development to be started]
+[🟧: Development Pending]

-[☑️: Development in progress]
+[☑️: Development In Progress]

+[✅: Development Completed]

 ## Key Requirements:
 ☑️ Data Gathering and/or generation

-✅ Optical Character Recognition (OCR) to extract text from scanned contracts (Using Tesseract)
+☑️ Optical Character Recognition (OCR) to extract text from scanned contracts (Using Tesseract)

-✅ Signature Field Detection – Identify words like "Signed by," "Signature," "Authorized Representative," and determine if a signature is present
+🟧 Signature Field Detection – Identify words like "Signed by," "Signature," "Authorized Representative," and determine if a signature is present

-✅ Handwritten Signature Detection – Use AI or pattern recognition to identify if a contract has a handwritten signature
+🟧 Handwritten Signature Detection – Use AI or pattern recognition to identify if a contract has a handwritten signature

-✅ Digital Signature Validation – If a contract is e-signed (DocuSign, Adobe Sign), verify if all required signers have signed
+🟧 Digital Signature Validation – If a contract is e-signed (DocuSign, Adobe Sign), verify if all required signers have signed

-✅ Compare Against Expected Signers – Cross-check signers with a predefined list and flag missing signatures
+🟧 Compare Against Expected Signers – Cross-check signers with a predefined list and flag missing signatures

-✅ Automated Notifications – Send email or Slack alerts if a contract is missing signatures
+🟧 Automated Notifications – Send email or Slack alerts if a contract is missing signatures

-✅ Integration – Connect with Google Drive, OneDrive, Dropbox, DocuSign, or SharePoint to fetch and audit contracts
+🟧 Integration – Connect with Google Drive, OneDrive, Dropbox, DocuSign, or SharePoint to fetch and audit contracts

-✅ User-Friendly Dashboard – A web-based or Excel-based reporting tool to track audits and flagged contracts
+🟧 User-Friendly Dashboard – A web-based or Excel-based reporting tool to track audits and flagged contracts